Grain-Free Pot Pie (dairy-free + vegetarian options)

 - 1/2 teaspoon salt

-- 1/2 cup butter or vegan butter (Earth Balance)
+- 1/2 cup butter, salted or dairy-free butter (Earth Balance)

 - 2 eggs

 - 1/2 cup cold water